 Unique is an over-used word, but it really does apply to the Hebridean Princess.
 She is unique because she spends almost all her time cruising the most beautiful parts of the most beautiful country on Earth.
-And she is unique because, with a maximum of 50 passengers, she is run on a personal scale where individuals matter: by the end of the cruise everyone knows everyone else.
+And she is unique because, with a maximum of 48 guests, she is run on a personal scale where individuals matter: by the end of the cruise everyone knows everyone else.
 We have heard the Hebridean Princess likened to a floating country house hotel.
 A more accurate description might portray her as a floating Edwardian country house, with the passengers staying as house guests.
 This captures the level of comfort and personal service you enjoy; the varied programme of activities and visits throughout the week; and the all-inclusive nature of a cruise on board.

 There are four key components to the success of the Hebridean Princess: the waters in which she sails; the intimate scale of the operation; the standard of service and accommodation on board; and the ship herself.